18F/cv_faq/_content/ppe/what-type-of-glove-recommended.md

 category: ppe
 layout: post
 date: March 17, 2020
-excerpt: Personal Protective Equipment: Gloves
+excerpt: "Personal Protective Equipment: Gloves"
 ---

 Nonsterile disposable patient examination gloves, which are used for routine patient care in healthcare settings, are appropriate for the care of patients with suspected or confirmed COVID-19.